International Relations Theory

 M.A., International Relations, Nanjing University

-Wang Zhi holds a MA in International Relations from Nanjing University and a Doctoral Degree in International Relations from Fudan University, China.
+Wang Zhi holds an MA in International Relations from Nanjing University and a Doctoral Degree in International Relations from Fudan University, China.

-During his visiting period of one year at UNU-CRIS, Wang Zhi will work on his project of Central Asian integration from the perspective of comparative regionalism, which is supported by the Chinese Education Department.
+During his visiting period of one year at UNU-CRIS, Wang Zhi worked on his project of Central Asian integration from the perspective of comparative regionalism, which is supported by the Chinese Education Department.

 Wang Zhi is currently Associate Professor at the Xi’an International Studies University and the Director for the Institute of Regional Governance and Development.
 His courses include International Relations Theory and Comparative Regional Integration.